 How to Handle It

-In this scenario you will want to identify the stressor that is triggering the behavior and try to remove it, although that isn't always possible if it is a temporary event such as outside construction noise.
+In this scenario, you will want to identify the stressor that is triggering the behavior and try to remove it, although that isn't always possible if it is a temporary event such as outside construction noise.
 Give both cats some time apart to de-escalate, and if need be, do the re-introduction process again.

-Play Fighting
+Play Fighting Behaviors

-Many species of animals will play with each other by fighting, and it may look scary but be perfectly fun behavior for both of the cats.
-However, play fighting can slide into actual fighting if one or both cats becomes over-aroused and agitated.
-Since play is a great outlet for any animal, you don't want your cats to stop play fighting if they are truly enjoying it, so you should supervise play of this type and look for signs outside of the ordinary.
+Because play is a great outlet for any animal, you don't want your cats to stop play fighting if they are truly enjoying it, so you should supervise play of this type and look for signs outside of the ordinary.
 Move to distract the cats if the play fighting starts to escalate.

 Handling Inter-Cat Aggression

 It's very important to know what to do to stop your cats from fighting.
-Never intervene physically as you can get seriously hurt, and avoid using anything aversive as this can make the cats even more aggressive toward each other.
+Never intervene physically as you can get seriously hurt and avoid using anything aversive, as this can make the cats even more aggressive toward each other.
 Rather, focus on distracting and separating them, then working on ways to reintroduce them and provide positive outlets for their behavior.